TITLE 35: ENVIRONMENTAL PROTECTION

 Section 721.101 Purpose and Scope

 a) This Part identifies those solid wastes that are subject to regulation as hazardous wastes under 35 Ill.
 Adm.
-Code 702, 703, and 722 through 728, and which are subject to the notification requirements of section 3010 of RCRA (42 USC 6930).
+Code 702, 703, and 722 through 728, and that are subject to the notification requirements of Section 3010 of RCRA (42 USC 6930).
 In this Part:

 1) Subpart A defines the terms "solid waste" and "hazardous waste", identifies those wastes that are excluded from regulation under 35 Ill.
 Adm.
-Code 702, 703, and 722 through 728, and establishes special management requirements for hazardous waste produced by VSQGs and hazardous waste that is recycled.
+Code 702, 703, and 722 through 728, and establishes special management requirements for hazardous waste that is recycled.

-2) Subpart B sets forth the criteria used to identify characteristics of hazardous waste and to list particular hazardous wastes.
+2) Subpart B specifies the criteria used to identify characteristics of hazardous waste and to list hazardous wastes.

 3) Subpart C identifies characteristics of hazardous wastes.